jileon/learning-Spanish-react-client/README.md

 This is an application where you can learn some simple words in Spanish.

-  - You start with a spanish word, and try to enter it's english equivalent
+  - You start with a Spanish word, and try to enter it's English equivalent
   - If you get it right, great!
 Your stats will reflect your good work
   - If you get it wrong, no worries!
 You'll have plenty of opportunities to redeem yourself